Children of all ages can get the coronavirus disease 2019 (COVID-19) and experience its complications.

 Research also suggests disproportionately higher rates of COVID-19 in Hispanic and non-Hispanic Black children than in non-Hispanic white children.
-Hispanic and non-Hispanic Black children also have had higher rates of hospitalization.

 To test for COVID-19, a health care provider uses a long swab to take a sample from the back of the nose (nasopharyngeal swab).
 The sample is then sent to a lab for testing.
 If your child is coughing up phlegm (sputum), that may be sent for testing.

 Multisystem inflammatory syndrome in children (MIS-C) is a serious condition in which some parts of the body — such as the heart, lungs, blood vessels, kidneys, digestive system, brain, skin or eyes — become severely inflamed.
-Evidence indicates that many of these children were infected with the COVID-19 virus in the past, as shown by positive antibody test results, suggesting that MIS-C is caused by an immune system reaction related to COVID-19.
+Evidence indicates that many of these children were infected with the COVID-19 virus in the past, as shown by positive antibody test results, suggesting that MIS-C is caused by an excessive immune response related to COVID-19.

 Possible signs and symptoms of MIS-C include: